Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Becoming a Signatory

-The Sea Cargo Charter was developed in recognition of charterers’ role in promoting responsible environmental stewardship throughout the maritime value chain.
-Signatories will be recognised for contributing to an initiative that is ground-breaking in both sustainable shipping and transparency.
 Becoming a signatory of the Sea Cargo Charter shows commitment to transparency and emission reporting in shipping.
-Signatories contribute to a standardised method to measure climate alignment in a way that is useful for the industry for meeting the IMO’s ambition and to exchange information between owners and charterers.
-This does not only allow signatories to benchmark themselves vis a vis other signatories but also provides them with a better understanding of their emissions related to their chartering activities, which have become increasingly important in their relationship with business partners, lenders, shareholders, etc.
+Signatories contribute to a standardised method to measure climate alignment in a way that is useful for the industry for meeting the IMO’s ambition and to exchange information between shipowners and charterers.
+This does not only allow signatories to benchmark their progress against shared baselines with other key players in the industry based on international standards but also provides them with a better understanding of their emissions related to their chartering activities, which have become increasingly important in their relationship with business partners, lenders, shareholders, etc.

 Signatories will also gain access to valuable asset-level information that can be used to build organisational learning, assess progress in decarbonisation efforts and potential climate risks that may impair returns in the future.